gvwilson/thirdbit/src/fiction/santas/index.md

 [^abdomen]: Yes, yes, "eww" is a perfectly reasonable reaction, but a mummy's insides are perfectly dry, thank you very much, and it's not as though the priests think to make pockets when they wrap the bandages.

-"Hello," a familiar robotic voice said.
+"Hello!" a familiar robotic voice said.
 Finner rubbed his eyes.
 He was back in Santa Hotep's living room.
 The Elfabot raised a hand in greeting.